flyinacres/Guitar-Tab-MCP/README.md

-# Guitar Tab Generator with Parts System
+# Tab Generator with Parts System

 A powerful tool for generating UTF-8 guitar and ukulele tablature from structured JSON input.
 Features a complete song structure system with named parts, automatic numbering, and comprehensive musical notation support.
 Works as both an MCP server for AI integration and a standalone command-line tool.